7 Problems With Automating Factsheets In PowerPoint

-Sample 2 below shows an odd choice of alignment (left?), which a quality typesetting professional or automation system wouldn’t have made.
-This is usually a dead giveaway that a DIY solution with poor alignment options was used to produce the table.
+Sample 2 shows an odd choice of alignment (left?), which a quality typesetting professional or automation system wouldn’t have made.
+This is usually a dead giveaway that a DIY solution was used to produce the table.

 In order to get around this problem, in several other PowerPoint samples we found, the company put the percent sign up in the heading and then the table just displays the values, which isn’t a best practice and may be confusing for the reader.